zdrive/aws-iot-button-php/README.md

 2. The moment of truth...
 Click your IoT button, while watching the PHP web page, and check the results:
   -- PHP Web page should report the click type and date/time
   -- View click data in database table `t_iotbuttontracker`

-  -- A fail here could be due to IoT button setup.
-Look at "Invocation count" in the function's Monitoring tab to verify
+3. A fail here could be due to IoT button setup
+  -- Click for the Lambda function's "Monitoring" tab (near the top, left side, next to "Configuration")
+  -- Look at Invocations count in the first box
+  -- This report is in local time; aggregated by the hour -- Click "Jump to Logs" in the upper right portion of the box
+  -- Sort order is oldest at top, so scroll down for the most recent clicks
+  -- This report is in UTC time
+  -- The logs are not instantly updated
+  -- Click the Refresh icon (top right) after 30-60 seconds
+  -- Also keep an eye on the time filter in the upper right, to make sure it covers the current time frame

 ### That's All Folks!

-TBD
+Please report problems, and feel free to make suggestions.

 ## Credits and Interesting Links
 - Lambda code inspiration and an interesting IoT button project:
   -- [Slack Messaging with the AWS IoT Button](https://medium.com/@cpiggott/slack-messaging-with-the-aws-iot-button-bd9978d0a98a)

 - jQuery code for realtime updates.
 This was the basis for db.php
   -- [Ajax Auto Refresh - Volume II](http://blog.codebusters.pl/en/entry/ajax-auto-refresh-volume-ii)